-New Community is one of the community-based organizations that has partnered with the City of Newark to help connect residents financially impacted by COVID-19 to emergency rental assistance.
+New Community is one of the community-based organizations that partnered with the City of Newark to help connect residents financially impacted by COVID-19 to emergency rental assistance.
 The city’s ERAP program, which began in July, was so successful that applications had to be stopped on Dec.
 10, prior to the original extension to Jan.
 7, 2022.

-New Community personnel meet with applicants and assist them throughout the application process.
-They scan and input necessary documentation, set up email accounts for those without them and make sure applicants have all necessary documents for a complete application.
-They also follow up with applicants if additional information is requested.
+New Community personnel met with applicants and assisted them throughout the application process.
+They scanned and input necessary documentation, set up email accounts for those without them and made sure applicants had all necessary documents for a complete application.
+They also followed up with applicants if additional information was requested.

 “As a landlord, New Community is vested in our residents, neighborhoods and the community.
 We are assisting those that need help in applying for eviction relief funds,” said NCC Chief Operating Officer Fred Hunter.
 “No one wants to see families being evicted.
 Also, this time of the year children should be enjoying the holiday season and not worrying where their family will be living come winter.”

-In addition to assisting ERAP applicants, New Community personnel participate in outreach to encourage more people to apply.
-They have handed out information at events, put flyers in food boxes and displayed program details in prominent community areas.
+In addition to assisting ERAP applicants, New Community personnel participated in outreach to encourage more people to apply.
+They handed out information at events, put flyers in food boxes and displayed program details in prominent community areas.

-Those who receive ERAP application assistance with New Community also get information about other programs and services available to them.
+Those who received ERAP application assistance with New Community also got information about other programs and services available to them.